OpenShot/openshot-qt/doc/effects.rst

 Effects are used in OpenShot to enhance or modify the audio or video of a clip.
 They can modify pixels and audio data, and can generally enhance your video projects.
-Each effect has its own set of properties, most of which can be animated over time.
+Each effect has its own set of properties, most of which can be animated over time, for example varying the :guilabel:`Brightness & Contrast` of a clip over time.

 Effects can be added to any clip by dragging and dropping them from the Effects tab onto a clip.
 Each effect is represented by a small colored icon and the first letter of the effect name.
+Note: Pay close attention to where the play-head (i.e. red playback line) is.
+Key frames are automatically created at the current playback position, to help create animations quickly.

 To view an effect's properties, right-click on the effect icon, revealing the context menu, and choose :guilabel:`Properties`.
 The property editor will appear, where you can edit these properties.
-Note: Pay close attention to where the play-head (i.e. red playback line) is.
-Key frames are automatically created at the current playback position, to help create animations quickly.
+Properties appear alphabetically in the dock, with filter options available at the top.
+See :ref:`clip_properties_ref`.

+To adjust a property:

+- Drag the slider for coarse changes.
+- Double-click to enter precise values.
+- Right/double-click for non-numerical options.

+Effect properties are integral to the :ref:`animation_ref` system.
+When you modify an effect property, a keyframe is generated at the current playhead position.
+For a property to span the entire clip, position the playhead at or before the clip's start before making adjustments.
+A convenient way to identify a clip's start is by utilizing the 'next/previous marker' feature on the Timeline toolbar.

 .. image:: images/clip-effects.jpg